 - Paperback books

 Rinse well and throw away the lid.
-Paper labels do not need to be removed.

 - All numbered types of plastics (except Number 6).
 Polystyrene or styrofoam cannot be recycled.